AxlLind/synacor_challenge/README.md

 See [maze_shortest_path.rs](./src/bin/maze_shortest_path.rs).

-### Final thoughs
+### Final thoughts
 With that I finished the challenge!
 I did it over the course of 3 days and put maybe around 15 hours into it.
 It was a lot of fun, especially the teleporter part.
 You really had to get into the assembly and even disassemble it yourself.
 That part was really cool!
+I would have liked to see more of that in the final challenge.
+That was just an unrelated path finding problem.

 Thanks [@ericwastl](https://twitter.com/ericwastl) for a nice challenge!